Register for the 2025 Summer Institute for Teaching & Learning (SITL)

 New Online Course Template Launching Summer 2025

-Starting Summer 2025, all online courses (distance and residential) at WCU will use a new Online Course Template designed to enhance consistency, engagement, and support for both students and faculty.
+Starting Summer 2025, a new Online Course Template will be included in all online courses (distance and residential) at WCU.
+The template is designed to enhance consistency, engagement, and support for both students and faculty.

 Key Benefits